Enalean/tuleap-documentation-en/languages/en/soap/tracker.rst

 Tracker SOAP API
 ================

+.. attention:: Deprecation notice

+   SOAP API for Tracker v5 is deprected.
+Only security fix are applied when possible.

+   We strongly recommend to switch to :ref:`REST APIs <rest_api>`

 All the examples below a provided in PHP but you can use any language with a SOAP library.